Torre d'en Galmés

 Structure: 15.8 m (diameter)

-The most outstandingly monumental circle is without a doubt the Cartailhac circle.
-It was very likely to have belonged to a family of a high status.
-It is compartmented by radial walls that converge in a central patio with a cistern.
+The living area is surrounded by a double-faced wall, and compartmentalized by radial walls that converge in a central patio with a cistern.
 To both sides of the entrance of the house there is a small covered space, with the ceiling below the upper level of the stones of the outer wall, which seems to mean that, at least above those spaces, there was another floor.
-It possesses a hypostyle, a construction with a limestone slab roof held up on polylithic pillars.
-The megaliths are perfectly balanced on the capital stone of the column, in a way that if one were to be removed, the structure would collapse.

 #megalithic #megalítico #ruins #ruinas #talayotic #talayótico #talaiotic #talaiótico #talayot #talaiot #taula #naveta #navetadestudons #BalearicIslands #IslasBaleares #Balearic #Baleares #Minorca #Menorca #Majorca #Mallorca #archaeology #archeology #arqueología #history #historia #prehistory #prehistoria #protohistory #protohistoria